-Whether your long-term plans involve the pursuit of a MFA or a PhD, or a career in professional writing or editing, Ball State’s Master of Arts in Creative Writing is designed to prepare you for the next step in your writing life.
+Whether your long-term plans involve the pursuit of a MA, a PhD, or a career in professional writing or editing, Ball State’s Master of Arts in Creative Writing is designed to prepare you for the next step in your writing life.

 As a student in our program, you will: